webrecorder/pywb/docs/manual/usage.rst

 (For more details, run ``wb-manager -h`` and ``wayback -h``)

-For example, to install pywb and create a new collection ``my-web-archive``
+For example, to install pywb and create a new collection "my-web-archive" in ``./collections/my-web-archive``.

 .. code:: console